VidYen/vidhash/vidyen-twitch/README.md

 - Fix: Version Update for WordPress org install tracking

-= 0.0.24 =

-- Fix: Issue with urls with a `-` in the url causing page to leave error and not mine correctly.
-- Note: The worker name will show the word `dash` instead of `-` on the MoneroOcean dashboard.
-- Mod: Graphics change in the instructions menu.

-= 0.0.24 =

-- Thread fix.
-Should be one now.
-This can be changed, but by default will now be one only.

-= 0.0.23 =

-- Official Release to WP
+- Official Release to WordPress
-- Supports embedding of videos with player miner with start and stop feature
+- Supports embedding of Twitch streams with player miner with start and stop feature

 == Future Plans ==